pshephardiii/coding-challenges/README.md

 ## Challenge 30: angryProfessor
 If the number of students who have an arrival time <= 0 is above the threshold (k), return "NO".
 If not, return "YES".

+## Challenge 31: circularArrayRotation
+For every rotation, every element of array increases its index position by 1 and the final element becomes the first.
+- Given a set number of rotations, return the elements at the given indices of the rotated array.